PLANET ORYXS - MORRIAN CITY

 Unlike the other two, Sanjay had internal modifications.
 He thought it would be cool to breathe fire the way dragons could, but he didn't know the modification would come at the cost of his voice.
 Dion once asked if he regretted his choice to which Sanjay had admitted he was never able to kiss his wife again without scalding her, and that was his greatest regret.
 At the time both of them had been close friends.

 It was Krause, the man with robotic legs.
-Dion knew that irritating, high pitched voice anywhere.
+Dion knew that irritating, high-pitched voice anywhere.

 Mana prosthetics were expensive, regardless of their age and quality.
 It was technology that had now become a display of wealth as much as it was a way for humans to wield mana or replace lost limbs.
-Krause’s prosthetics not only to replaced his legs, but allowed him to move faster than a Sentinel.
+Krause’s prosthetics not only replaced his legs but allowed him to move faster than a Sentinel.
 Luckily for Dion, Krause wasn’t nearly as smart as one.

 “Shame, I say.
 Shame.”
 Krause crouched and placed a hand on Dion’s shoulder, leaning in close enough that Dion could smell his foul breath through his eyeballs.
 Krause was holding a knife that was now inadvertently pointed at Dion’s neck.
 “I always liked y’, y’ know.
 Poor kid work’n ‘ard to keep ‘is son ’n all.”

 Dion glanced down at the mana gauge on Krause’s legs.
 Both were full.
 No point in running, then.
 He'd be caught in no time.
-From what Dion remembered Krause was not big on elemental combat and focused largely on enhancements.
+From what Dion remembered, Krause was not big on elemental combat and focused largely on enhancements.

 Sanjay, on the other hand, was the opposite.
 He could spit fire like bullets, or even a flamethrower, but his limbs were still just as human as Dion’s.
 If Dion could get behind him, Sanjay would lose all his advantage.